NormandErwan/ArucoUnity/README.md

 ## Contributions

 - For any question or comment, please [open a new issue](https://github.com/NormandErwan/ArucoUnity/issues/new).
 - If you'd like to contribute, please [fork the repository](https://github.com/NormandErwan/ArucoUnity/fork) and use a feature branch.
 Pull requests are warmly welcome.
-The project is described in details in the [Aruco Unity Architecture](https://github.com/NormandErwan/ArucoUnity/wiki/ArucoUnity-Architecture) wiki page.
+Also read the [Aruco Unity Architecture](https://normanderwan.github.io/aruco-unity-architecture) and [Build From Sources](https://normanderwan.github.io/build-from-sources) documentation pages.
 - To better understand the algorithms used in the OpenCV modules, read these tutorials:
   - [Detection of ArUco Markers](https://docs.opencv.org/master/d5/dae/tutorial_aruco_detection.html)
   - [Calibration with ArUco and ChArUco](https://docs.opencv.org/master/da/d13/tutorial_aruco_calibration.html)